joergkrause/nyaf/src/packages/@nyaf/store/README.md

 ## How it works

 It's very much like Redux, but makes use of decorators to write less code.
+It's a good strategy to create one global store in your app.
+Leave it empty if there are no global actions, but make it global.

+Then, define three parts for each component:

+* Actions that the component offers (such as SEARCH, LOAD, SET, REMOVE, you name it)
+* Reducers that are pure function calls that do what your business logic requires (change data, call services)
+* A State Object that holds all the data.
+The reducer can change the state, but nobody else can

+In the component you have two tasks:

+1. Dispatch actions and add payload if required.
+2. Listen for changes in the store to know when an reducer finished it's task

+An async load must not be splitted up.
+The calls are async, hence the state change may appear later, but nonetheless it lands in the component eventually.

 ### Actions